Successful Machine Learning just got a lot easier with the ForePaaS Platform

 Unfortunately, data preparation still takes up about 45%1 of most data scientists’ time, and that’s because, despite huge advances in data hygiene and automation of data hygiene, there’s more data than ever to prepare (ie, to clean.)

-One of the major advantages of any ML system is its ability to incorporate massive amounts of unstructured data.
+One of the major advantages of any successful Machine Learning system is its ability to incorporate massive amounts of unstructured data.
 But an ML system using inaccurate, incomplete, inconsistent, or duplicated data is very likely going to spit out inaccurate or incomplete models.

 As such, data cleansing is a key part of putting together any type of ML system.
 Remember: garbage in, garbage out.
 Gold in, gold out.